Gaps & Punishes

 Titan Tackle can also be done after certain attacks on block.
 Titan Tackle can be used after:

 The most common attack Geras will use his Titan Tackle after is his +.
 Because you’ll be expecting to block Geras’ +,, Geras will tend to mix up his Titan Tackle with this string to easily grab you out of blocking.
 In order to avoid the Titan Tackle, jump after blocking Geras’ +.
 It can be worth trying to jump after Geras’ + because he will not be able to hit confirm the string if you are hit.
-The upside to Geras using his Titan Tackle after attacks on block is that if you are hit by the intial attack, it will cause the Titan Tackle to whiff allowing for another way to punish the move.
+The upside to Geras using his Titan Tackle after attacks on block is that if you are hit by the intial attack, it will cause the Titan Tackle to whiff leaving Geras temporarily vulnerable to a punish.

 Note: If you are in the corner, jumping out of Titan Tackle after Geras’ + is much more risky because Geras will be able to hit confirm his +,, into a combo.